SCOOPS

 Final Thoughts

-To sum up, it was all about the experience!
-Give customers a reason to want SCOOPS and it starts out by providing them with a simplified website.
-Highlight the experiences first, then products second.
+To summarize, it’s all about the experience!
+The key is to give customers a reason to choose SCOOPS, starting with a simplified website.
+Focus on highlighting the experiences first, and the products second.

 Challenges:

-• Conducting research through in person interviews and testing was difficult, so we had to improvise through video calls.
+- Conducting research through in-person interviews and testing proved difficult, so we adapted by using video calls.

 If you made it this far, then you're probably wondering "Hey!
 So what does the new site look like?"
 The site is now LIVE!
 Please check out www.scoops2u.com!